Medusa-Intelligence-Corp/TranslateTribune/DONT_SCRAPE_ME.md

 - Require user login and authentication for full articles 🔑
 - Detect and block suspicious activity (e.g., abnormally fast page views from an IP) 🚨
 - Serve article text and media via JavaScript to prevent access by disabling JS 🚫
-    - The paywalls of [nytimes.com](https://www.nytimes.com) never work [if you are browsing without JavaScript](https://medium.com/@askadork/one-neat-trick-to-bypass-nytimes-paywall-turn-off-javascript-b0bfeed7726e), making them totally ineffective against web scraping, they seem to be relying on their legalese in their [robots.txt](https://www.nytimes.com/robots.txt), even though they also publish their entire website for free on the [```.onion```](https://open.nytimes.com/https-open-nytimes-com-the-new-york-times-as-a-tor-onion-service-e0d0b67b7482) protocol so I guess if you visit that way you can use all of their articles in your bot for free?
-What a mess. 🤦‍♂️ This is one for the courts to figure out, but there's a better way...
+    - The [nytimes.com](https://www.nytimes.com) paywall will never work [if you are browsing without JavaScript](https://medium.com/@askadork/one-neat-trick-to-bypass-nytimes-paywall-turn-off-javascript-b0bfeed7726e), making it totally ineffective against web scraping, they seem to be relying on their legalese in their [robots.txt](https://www.nytimes.com/robots.txt), even though they also publish their entire website for free on the [```.onion```](https://open.nytimes.com/https-open-nytimes-com-the-new-york-times-as-a-tor-onion-service-e0d0b67b7482) protocol
     - The [wsj.com](https://www.wsj.com) has a very effective paywall that is difficult to circumvent, good job guys 👍
     - No matter what you do, if you are popular enough your paywall will probably be circumvented by a project like [bypass-paywalls-chrome-clean](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean), but it's still worth trying to do it 'right' to make life harder for cheap bots (written by bad developers) to get your data if you don't want them to 💪